domm/DBIx-SchemaChecksum/README.md

 Now you can finally start to collect underpants!

+### Teamwork

 Some weeks later (you have now convinced a friend to join you in your quest for fortune) a `git pull` drops a new file into your `sql` directory.
-It seems that your colleague needs some teaks to the database:
+It seems that your colleague needs some tweaks to the database:

     ~/Gnomes$ cat sql/underpants_need_washing.sql
     -- preSHA1sum:  611481f7599cc286fa539dbeb7ea27f049744dc7